GwynHN/BIO373_2019/CommandLineBootCamp.md

      $ cd -

 - Want multple windows/panes open at the same time?
-Try using iTerm2 (you have to download from the internet, I don't think that's allowed on the course computers) or try using something called `tmux` (google it!).
+Try using iTerm2 (you have to download from the internet) or try using something called `tmux` (google it!).
--

 ### `man` pages

 These are (usually) good resources for the commands we will run.
 They include the arguments the unix command expects and what other options are available.